 French President says he and German Chancellor Angela Merkel will push for treaty changes to protect the euro.

-German Chancellor Angela Merkel has said the eurozone debt crisis cannot be solved overnight, urging instead a long-term approach that relies on tougher fiscal rules in European treaties in a speech on Friday.
+Merkel has said the eurozone debt crisis cannot be solved overnight, urging instead a long-term approach that relies on tougher fiscal rules in European treaties in a speech on Friday.

 In laying out to the lower house of parliament plans she will take to a December 9 EU summit in Brussels, Merkel insisted the 17 nations that use the euro currency need to strengthen EU institutions and eurozone financial regulations.